A Gest of Robyn Hode: Which King Edward?

 Almond and Pollard's approach coincides neatly with the results of Thomas Ohlgren's study of 'which' King Edward is meant in Gest.
 Ohlgren asserts that the individual tales were composed during the early decades of the reign of Edward III (r 1327–1377).
 He bases his assertion on internal evidence (references made in the text) concerning feudalism, livery and maintenance, and other details that can be traced back to Edward III's reign.
 Ohlgren proposes that Gest was compiled from these individual tales during the reign of Henry V (1413–1422) or Henry VI (first reign 1422–1461).
-He uses the example of the 14th-century political poems of Lauence Minot, whose poems were recopied during Henry V's reign to celebrate Henry's victories in France.
+He uses the example of the 14th-century political poems of Laurence Minot, whose poems were recopied during Henry V's reign to celebrate Henry's victories in France.
 Similarly, some of the Robin Hood tales which referred to Edward III could have been compiled as Gest.
 Ohlgren argues that cultural references made in the original tales would only be understood by an audience who was no more than two or three generations later than Edward III.
 To support his assertion, Ohlgren considers clues which can be found within the text of Gest.